Michael R. Nye (Mike)

 - "Patent lawyer draws on engineering background," Detroit Legal News, September 3, 2014

 Michael has had the privilege of working with Fortune 500 companies whose patent portfolios number in the thousands.
-He has also written and seen through to issuance a start-up’s first patent.
-Start-up companies especially benefit from Michael’s understanding, acquired in part through his work on the Firm’s Technology Committee, of how technology can be leveraged to understand, develop and protect IP.
+He has also written and seen through to issuance the first patent of multiple start-ups.
+Clients benefit from Michael’s understanding, acquired in part through his work on the firm’s Technology Committee, of how technology can be leveraged to understand, develop, and protect IP.

 Most gratifying to Michael are the many referrals he has received from clients and former colleagues who have moved in-house or started their own companies.
 His efforts at remaining current on developments in the law, including founding the Firm’s Computer Practice Group, have continued without interruption since receiving his law degree from Michigan State University.